 - 37. Anne Hutchinson

 - 38. Maryland

 - 39. Pennsylvania

 - 40. William Penn

 - 41. Virginia

 - 42. Virginia and Africans pre 1660

 - 43. Virginia and Africans post 1660

 - 44. Bacon's Rebellion

 - 45. South Carolina

 - 46. South Carolina and Africans and Stono Rebellion

 - 47. Consequences of scarcity of labor and abundance of land

-- Slaves and indentured servants and the colonies (Notice the difference in the two forms of servitude in the law and notice what colonies had these forms of servitude.)
+- 48. Slaves and indentured servants and the colonies (Notice the difference in the two forms of servitude in the law and notice what colonies had these forms of servitude.)

 - 49. Women and the colonies

 - 50. Voting by colonists

 - 51. Representative assemblies in the colonies

 - 52. Taxation by the colonial assemblies

 - 53. Churches established (officially sanctioned) by colonies

 - 54. Great Awakening

 - 55. Enlightenment (Age of Reason)

 - 56. John Locke

 - 57. Ben Franklin

 - 58. Mercantilism by England and taxation

 - 59. French and Indian War, consequences on colonists

 - 60. French and Indian War, consequences on English debt

 - 61. Prime minister form of government in England

 - 62. Stamp Act and its declaration (Use the primary.)

 - 63. Sons of Liberty

 - 64. Boston Tea Party

 - 65. Coercive Acts

 - 66. Lord North's Conciliatory Proposition

 - 67. Olive Branch Petition by the Continental Congress

 - 68. Thomas Paine's Common Sense

 - 69. Declaration of Independence, major positions (Use the primary.)

 - 70. Declaration of Independence, major target (Use the primary.)

 The Concept Exam will consist of a variety of types of questions ranging from multiple choice questions to short essay.
 The total value is 50 points.
 The Required Concepts folder contains a list of all concepts, including which apply to Unit 1.
-One week before the opening of the Unit Concepts Exam, I will place a specific list here if one or more students post in Course Questions that he or she would like to see that list.
-You will then know all possible questions, but you will not know which one you will be asked on your exam.
+I will explain in class any concept that will be on the exam.
 (FYI: I create my tests in sets so they vary for students.)
-All Concepts exams are 25 minutes.
-The Concepts Exam for Unit 1 consists of 10 multiple choice definitions of concepts at 4 points each.
-You have a short answer to write for 10 points.
-Using 2 of the concepts you are asked, you give examples of uses of that concept in Unit 1.